 Changes to the law introduced by the Countryside and Rights of Way Act 2000 meant that many historic routes used by horse riders and carriage drivers in England and Wales would be lost on 1 January 2026 if they hadn’t been formally recorded.
-Despite the English and Welsh governments’ announcement that they intend to abolish this deadline, until the repeal actually happens, there remains a risk that it could be overturned, leading to the loss of many routes to future generations and forcing more horse riders onto the roads.
-Regardless of the deadline, our work must continue to record these routes as this is the best way protect them from obstruction, development and neglect.
+In 2022 the government announced its intention to repeal the 2026 deadline, but reversed that decision in 2023 and instead says it now intends to implement it in 2031.
+In the face of such uncertainty and regardless of the deadline, our work must continue to record these routes as this is the best way protect them from obstruction, development and neglect.

 What can I do to help?

 The BHS is committed to saving as many bridleways as possible before 2031; but we need as many people as possible to help us out.
 How to get involved:

 You can do this by seeing if it is recorded as a bridleway on an OS map or by checking with your local authority.

 Learn how to identify historical routes and the key resources used to study them from experts in the field.
 Find out what your evidence can unlock and how to create a systematic research method to investigate your routes.

 Join our network of over 260 volunteers all working to protect our bridleways.

 We’ve created a 2026 Toolkit detailing how you can ensure your routes are recorded and protected.
 Using the toolkit you can check that the routes that you currently enjoy riding are safe from closure, and you may even be able to save a route that you can’t currently ride but would love to ride in the future.

 We’ve gathered together a comprehensive guide on all the resources you’ll need to get started on protecting your favourite routes.